ozzieba/aider/prompt_patterns.md

 > let's define a way to retrieve error information from a failed transformation, including chained transformations

+> let's make `ChainedPipeline` able to take multiple args, working more like a Head|Tail list than pure binary cons

+> let's update the Sidekiq orchestrator to be able to handle sequential chains and pure transformations as well as parallel. use some kind of callback if needed

+> let's test the new functionality

+> I think we should rename from_files to `from_attachments`, and allow more general specification of which AR models/attachments to use... but also that's not really a stateless transformation, let's properly separate the separate and stateless parts; stateful part can be a service but not a transformation

+> hmm, actually I think we should do Directory::FromFiles, but actually make it take just file paths; and then the Attachment provider can provide those

+> let's implement `TypedSqlite` and use it for tests

+> now let's use it for tests, instead of PG which we use for prod

+> I'm trying to use sqlite for tests, and monkey-patch whatever we need to make it work with the pg-centered existing code... please help

 ### 3. Debugging & Troubleshooting

 These are reactive prompts used when an error occurs.
 The user provides context about the failure (error messages, stack traces, symptoms) and asks for a fix.